heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

+*4692007258 BC.* On a planet, somewhere near the centre of the galaxy, a clever life form summons a dæmon.
+Instantly, a shadow bloats outwards, cloaking the planet in darkness, then grows large enough to move on.
+The planet is now a dull, uniform grey; an entropic graveyard.

-*4692007258 BC.* A shadow moves from system to system, a trail of dead stars in its wake.
+The shadow moves from system to system, a trail of dead stars in its wake.

 <p align="center">
   ⁂